 - Work with counselors or managers – if necessary – to ease the transition.

 If your older adult has outgrown assisted living and needs specialized care, you have come to the right place.
-The aforementioned article provides information on what you should do when assisted living is not enough for your older adult.
+We hope that you now know what you should do when assisted living is not enough for your older adult.